GenomicsAotearoa/hts_workshop_mpi/level3/07-ont-assembly.md

 ## Performing an initial tidy up with `racon`

 Strictly speaking, `racon` ([source](https://github.com/isovic/racon)) is designed for polishing assemblies which have been obtained form tools that do not perform extensive error correction themselves.
-However, we are going to apply it to the `Canu` assembly as we have limited time in this workshop.
-Anecdotally, I have not found any harm in applying `racon` to a `Canu` assembly, although this is not a guarantee.
+However, we are going to apply it to the `Flye` assembly as we have limited time in this workshop.
+Anecdotally, I have not found any harm in applying `racon` to a `Flye` assembly, although this is not a guarantee.

 Before running `racon` we must produce a mapping file of the quality filtered sequences against the assembly.
 We can do this with `minimap2`: